chadwtaylor/launcher/README.md

 Instructions for Lanucher (couresty of NeverFold)

+- starting point for you to build your own solution

 - Legals (privacy policy and terms -- you're welcome to use it; but it is recommended you draft your own)

 - Figaro gem used to define application configurations (see config/application.yml.example)